rsksmart/devportal-1.0/rif/relay/architecture.md

 The server is a service daemon, running as an HTTP service.
 It advertises itself (through the Relay Hub) and waits for client requests.

 ### Relay & Deploy Requests
-An enveloping request is the sponsored transaction, the structure used to relay a transaction.
+An relay request is the sponsored transaction, the structure used to relay a transaction.
 It is formed by Relay Data and Forward Request:
 - **Relay Data**: all information required to relay the defined Forward Request.
 - **Forward Request**: it is formed by all the "common" transaction fields in addition to all the token-payment data and the Proxy Factory address as well.